imflamboyant/user-management-crud/README.md

-# Serverless Framework Node HTTP API on AWS
+# Serverless Framework v4 example REST API

-This template demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.

-This template does not include any kind of persistence (database).
-For more advanced examples, check out the [serverless/examples repository](https://github.com/serverless/examples/) which includes Typescript, Mongo, DynamoDB and other examples.
+This project illustrates a small CRUD REST API for user management, built and deployed with Serverless Framework v4.

 ## Usage